Indian Association of Amusement Parks and Industries: Events

 One of the flagship events organized by IAAPI is the annual IAAPI Expo.
 This expo serves as a global stage for industry players, featuring the latest technological advancements, trends, and innovations in the amusement sector.
 With exhibitors from around the world, the expo facilitates networking opportunities and fosters international collaboration.

-Anticipation is building for the IAAPI Expo 2026, which is slated to be the biggest ever and spans over an expansive 12,000 square meter space.
-It is to be held at Bombay Exhibition Centre, Mumbai.
-This monumental event promises to showcase the pinnacle of innovation and industry trends.
-With an increased exhibition space, the expo reflects the dynamic growth and significance of the amusement sector in India.
-IAAPI Expo 2026 would be held 10–12 March 2026.
+The IAAPI Expo 2026, held from March 10–12, 2026, at the Bombay Exhibition Centre in Mumbai, marked a historic milestone as the association's largest expo to date.
+Spanning an expansive 14,000 square meters, the event showcased the pinnacle of innovation and industry trends, drawing unprecedented global investment interest and historic industry pacts.
+The increased exhibition space reflected the dynamic growth and significance of the amusement sector in India.
+IAAPI Expo 2027 would be held 3–5 March 2027.

-IAAPI Amusement Expo 2025 was held from March 19–21, 2025 at the Bombay Exhibition Centre, Mumbai.
-The Expo attracted huge visitors from more than 30 countries.
-Exhibitors from 25 countries participated in the event.
+Previously, the IAAPI Amusement Expo 2025 was held from March 19–21, 2025, at the Bombay Exhibition Centre.
+The expo attracted a large volume of visitors from more than 30 countries, with exhibitors from 25 countries participating in the event.